Azure/CanadaPubSecALZ/docs/onboarding/ado.md

 Update with valid contact information for the Azure Service Health Alerts: email and phone number.

-Set the values for the Azure tags.
+Set the values for the Azure tags that would be applied to the logging resources.

 **Sample environment YAML (Logging section only)**